 The first way fitness changed my life was by making me stronger inside and out.
 All my life I had been ‘fragile Vivian,’ because I’m always skinnier and shorter than everyone.
 It always secretly bothered me, but I never said anything because it was the truth.

 You wouldn’t believe the satisfaction I get when I go to the gym and I’m able to lift 3 or 4 times the weight I lifted a year ago.
-My friends, family and even my husband get surprised of the strength I’ve built, and it feels good to not be ‘fragile Vivian’ anymore because now I know that my size doesn’t define my strenght.
+My friends, family, and even my husband get surprised by the strength I’ve built, and it feels good to not be ‘fragile Vivian’ anymore because now I know that my size doesn’t define my strength.

 2. Fitness increased my confidence